Qengineering/YoloFastestV2-ncnn-Raspberry-Pi-4/README.md

 ------------

 ## Running the app.
-To run the application load the project file YoloFastestV2.cbp in Code::Blocks.
-More info or<br/><br>
+To run the application load the project file YoloFastestV2.cbp in Code::Blocks.<br>

 Or use **Cmake**.
 ```